plbalmeida/udacity-ml-engineer/capstone/capstone-project.md

   <img src="https://github.com/plbalmeida/udacity-ml-engineer/blob/main/capstone/img/mape.png">
 </p>

-MAPE for test is around 2.29%, it's under the benchmark found

 ## Justification

+MAPE for test is around 2.29%, it's under the benchmark found of 10%.
+Follow the link with the deployment of predictions for the following years: http://capstone-deploy.s3-website-sa-east-1.amazonaws.com/

 ## References